Operation Morvarid: Battle

 On 27 November 1980, after Iranian technicians prepared as many aircraft and helicopters as possible, Iranian F-4 Phantoms and F-5 Tiger IIs attacked Iraqi airfields around Basra.

 During the night of 28 November, six ships of the Islamic Republic of Iran Navy's Task Force 421 deployed Iranian marines on the Iraqi oil terminals at Mina al Bakr and Khor-al-Amaya.
 The marines, supported by Army Aviation's AH-1J Cobras, Bell 214s and CH-47C Chinooks, eliminated most Iraqi defenders during a short firefight, then deployed a large number of bombs and mines.
 They were then evacuated by helicopter and left the Iraqi oil installations and early warning bases in flames.
+According to other sources, the oil terminas were captured by Iranian special forces delivered by three helicopters (two AB.212ASW and one ASH-3D Sea King), taking the defenders by surprise, and then Iranian reinforcements and engineers with explosives arrived by three hovercraft.
+The engineers placed demolition charges, and then the landing parties were evacuated to the hovercraft and returned to Bushehr, with a few dozens of Iraqi prisoners of war..

 At the same time, two Iranian Kaman-class (La Combattante II type) missile boats (Paykan and Joshan) blockaded the ports of Al Faw and Umm Qasr, blocking 60 foreign ships and shelling both facilities.